-If you don’t already have a portion of your operating budget set aside for salaries, you’ll need to do that before you begin creating scales.
-Most experts recommend that somewhere between 18 to 52 percent of your operating budget be devoted to salaries.
+If you don’t already have a portion of your operating budget set aside for payroll, you’ll need to do that before you begin creating scales.
+When establishing a payroll budget, it’s critical that you take the time to understand your current finances, as well as your projections for growth.
+This can help you determine the precise amount that you need to set aside for payroll.
+As a ballpark, most experts recommend that somewhere between 18 to 52 percent of your operating budget be devoted to salaries.

 5. Create a Scale

 Using the research that you’ve gathered, create a minimum and maximum annual salary or hourly rate for each position.
 Don’t think about your budget the first time that you create your scales.
-Simply use the information that you gathered and create an ideal scale.
-Then, go back, add up the total cost of what you’d be paying out if everyone received the top of the scale and readjust as needed.
-This step can be time consuming and you may need to adjust and readjust several times.
+Use the information that you gathered and create an ideal scale.
+Then, go back, add up the total cost of what you’d be paying out if the wage and hours worked from all employees was at the top of your scale.

 6. Evaluate Candidates